murchandamus/bips/bip-update-process.md

 assignment facilitates the distributed discussion of ideas, but before a proposal garners some interest in the Bitcoin community, there is no need to refer to it by a number.

-Proposals are also not eligible for number assignment if they duplicate efforts, disregard formatting rules, are too unfocused or too broad, fail to provide proper motivation, fail to address backwards compatibility, or fail to specify the feature clearly and completely.
+Proposals are also not ready for number assignment if they duplicate efforts, disregard formatting rules, are too unfocused or too broad, fail to provide proper motivation, fail to address backwards compatibility, or fail to specify the feature clearly and completely.
 Reviewers and BIP editors should provide guidance on how the proposal may be improved to progress toward readiness.
 Pull requests that are proposing off-topic or unserious ideas or have